Education Safeguarding Service

 Statutory guidance Working Together to Safeguard Children, Keeping Children Safe in Education and Kent Safeguarding Children Multi-Agency Partnership (KSCMP) procedures help to inform the work of the service and any good practice guidance that is developed.

 Other core functions include:

-- Provision of lead professional advice to education and Early Years staff on child welfare, policy, e-safety or safe working practice issues
+- Provision of lead professional advice to education and early years staff on child welfare, policy, online safety or safe working practice issues

-- Publication of a Safeguarding Newsletter providing critical information and updates for schools and settings three times each year
+- Publication of a child protection newsletter providing critical information and updates for schools and settings

-Non-statutory services that can be commissioned for a fee include:
+Non-statutory services that can be commissioned from the Education Safeguarding Service for a fee include:

-- Providing centralized training for designated safeguarding staff in education
+- Centralised training for designated safeguarding leads in education settings

-- Provision of bespoke training in e-safety within a safeguarding framework
+- Provision of bespoke staff training in safeguarding or online safety